Airliner in the sky

 ATR

-ATR logo svg
+ATR logo, vector, svg

 ATR (Avions de Transport Régional), founded in 1981 by Aérospatiale (now Airbus, France) and Aeritalia (now Leonardo, Italy), is a leading turboprop aircraft manufacturer.
 Headquartered in Toulouse, France, ATR distributes production: fuselages and tails are built in Naples, wings in Bordeaux, and final assembly in Toulouse.
 Specializing in regional turboprop aircraft, ATR combines efficiency and reliability.
 The company dominates the regional turboprop market, having delivered around 1,700 aircraft to over 200 operators across across 100 countries.
 ATR actively pursues eco-friendly innovations, including biofuel compatibility, and continues to advance regional aviation technology.